 Welcome!
 Haere mai!

-Teaching is fully online.
+This is a completely distance programme.
 There is no formal study held in New Zealand.
-All "live" teaching is undertaken via videoconference.
+All "live" teaching is undertaken via video conference.
 Course materials are available online through our learning management system Moodle.
-Students are only required to leave their normal areas of work to attend a highly recommended annual week-long Professional Visits Programme.
-These vary in location with recent Schools held in Canada, Sydney, Malaysia, Portugal, and Scotland.
-In 2016 it was held in Auckland, New Zealand from the 8th - 14th May.
+Students are only required to leave their normal areas of work to attend a highly recommended annual week-long Professional Visits Programme (PVP).
+These are held in a different location around the world.
+The 2016 PVP was in Auckland and the 2017 Professional Visits Programme will be held in Dubai at the end of September.